Migrant caravan: Through the turnstiles is America.

 Some of the migrants are sick and you can hear them coughing as they try to sleep.

-Gabriela Hernandez and her two children, Omar, 6, and Jonathan, 2, huddled under blankets near the turnstiles.
+Gabriela Hernandez and her two children, Omar, 6, and Jonathan, 2, huddle under blankets near the turnstiles.
 It eventually got too cold and they moved to a more protected area.

-A legal volunteer loaned the children a phone so that they could watch cartoons in Spanish, and some other kids are playing with straws that volunteers brought them from McDonalds and eating sugar.
+A legal volunteer loans the children a phone so that they could watch cartoons in Spanish, and some other kids are playing with straws that volunteers brought them from McDonald's and eating sugar.

-Volunteers have been bringing them coffee, milk, sugar and chocolates and earlier Mexican officials let them out of the center to get pizza for the children.
+Volunteers have been bringing them coffee, milk, sugar and chocolates and, earlier, Mexican officials let them out of the center to get pizza for the children.

 They're resolute.
 They're not going anywhere.

 But they are aware of the uncertainty of their fate.
 There is no welcome mat rolled out here.
-US President Donald Trump has vowed to do what he can to prevent the caravan migrants entering.
+US President Donald Trump has vowed to do what he can to prevent the caravan of migrants to enter.

 Before this group arrived, CBP officials said the port had already reached full capacity, and migrants trying to get into the United States may need to wait in Mexico as officials process those already in the facility.